NotAlpha45/NotAlpha45/README.md

 ## About Me 👽

-🎓 Studying Software Engineering at <a href="https://www.iutoic-dhaka.edu/">Islamic University of Technology (IUT), Dhaka, Bangladesh</a>
+🎓 Graduated from <a href="https://www.iutoic-dhaka.edu/">Islamic University of Technology (IUT), Dhaka, Bangladesh</a>

 <br>